asfritecx/asfritecx-resources/README.md

 # asfritecx-resources
-repository for storing configurations from my website
+repository for storing configurations and helpful resources from my website